 Non-burnable fuel types include a variety of substrate cover.
 These include open water, agricultural, bare ground, and urban.
 Each non-burnable fuel type has its own code and characteristics, but they are combined in this CWPP for simplicity.
-Non-burnable areas cover less than 10% of the assessment area.
+Non-burnable areas about 2% of the assessment area.